sergeyen7/sergeyen7.github.io/index.md

 | 1 Apr 2024 |           8887 |            830 |
 | 1 May 2024 |           5629 |          -3994 |

-# Theory - How it works
+# Theory - Why it works

 The basis of any trend following strategy is a simple idea: